slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich.' -- Lao Tzu*
 Play the cards you are dealt.
 And you will often be dealt bad cards.
 Being grateful is looking down.
 - A good life is not a life without problems.
-A good life is a life with good problems. mm
+A good life is a life with good problems. mm -->
-> *'Writing down one thing you are grateful for each day is the cheapest possible therapy ever.' -- Kevin Kelly* -->

 > *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*